Pet Circle

-Autumn Pet Care Tips
+Essential Autumn Pet Care Tips

-This article is written by Pet Circle veterinarian, Dr Carla Paszkowski BVSc (Hons)
+Author: Dr Carla Paszkowski BVSc (Hons)

 Just because Summer is over doesn't mean that fleas and ticks disappear.
 In fact, unprecedented weather conditions over the past few years have altered the patterns and lifecycles of seasonal parasites, meaning that they may be prevalent much later in the year than they would have been previously.
 The only way to prevent flea infestations is to keep on top of your flea treatment schedule year round, and continue to use a reliable, modern product like one of the products recommended below.

-Similarly, ticks may be less of a risk at this time of year than in Spring and Summer but unfortunately do remain prevalent until later in autumn, particularly in many areas such as the East Coast of Australia.
+Similarly, paralysis ticks may be less of a risk at this time of year than in Spring and Summer but unfortunately do remain prevalent until later in autumn, particularly in many areas such as the East Coast of Australia.
 Because of this, it's important to continue using a reliable tick preventative and checking your pet for ticks every day.

 Along with Autumn time comes Easter!
 A time to enjoy a mega long weekend, fresh hot cross buns, and more chocolate than we intend to eat.
 But as harmless as Easter treats may be for us (except for your waistline!), the same can't be said for our pets.
 Some Easter treats can pose a risk to our dogs and cats and may even be fatal.